 If the following time does not fit your schedule, please email me to set up an appointment at a different time.
 Wednesday: 10:00am - 11:00am

-Zoom Link to office hours:
+Zoom Link to office hours will be posted on Canvas.

 COURSE DESCRIPTION

 Basic principles of environmental science, including ecology, energy, resources, waste management; and air, water, and soil pollution.
 Consideration of issues, specific cases, investigative approaches, and remedial actions.
 Preq or concurrent enrollment: Any course that satisfies the Natural Science with a Lab General Education requirement.
 See the Undergraduate Announcements for current listing of courses.